WHY THUUN EXISTS

 The review went fine.
 The shoes did not.

-Seventy percent of your time outdoors is the workday.
-No one had built for it from the ground up.
+Most of your time outdoors is the workday.
+No one had engineered to its level.
 Not adapted a running shoe.
 Not dressed up a fashion shoe.
-Not hyped a crossover.
+Not crossbred a sneaker.
 Not modernised a formal.
 Built for it.
 From scratch.
-For the Indian achiever's actual day, on Indian feet, in Indian conditions.
+For the Indian achiever’s actual day, on Indian feet, in Indian conditions

 HOW WE BACK IT UP

-If the shoe falls short of the bar it was built to clear, that is ours to answer for.
+If the shoe falls short, that is ours to answer for.
 Not yours to discover.

 The stretch.
 Acknowledged.

 The stretch is yours.
 It always was.
-THUUN is built to acknowledge it — quietly, precisely, and for the long run
+THUUN is built to acknowledge it .